Articles

 Environment Strategy Best Practices

 While every Salesforce org is different and calls for unique requirements and processes, there are industry standard best practices that revolve around environment strategies.
-The following best practices serve as guidelines to help organizations optimize their Salesforce implementations and ensure consistency, scalability and maintainability:
+The following best practices serve as guidelines to help orgs optimize their Salesforce implementations and ensure consistency, scalability and maintainability:

 Stage Definition and Environment Relationships